-Blue Monk Bass Line (simple changes)
+Blue Monk Walking Bass Line (simple changes)

 Blue Monk is a 12 bar Bb blues written by the great Thelonious Monk around 1954.
 This tune was one of Monk’s favorites, and is also a favorite at jam sessions.